rabbitmq/rabbitmq-oauth2-tutorial/README.md

 Since RabbitMQ 3.10 the Management UI uses *Authorization Code flow with PKCE**.
-Because RabbitMQ is a single-page web application, it cannot safely store credentials such as the `client_id` and `client_secret` required by RabbitMQ to authenticate with the Authorization Server in order to get a token for the end-user.
-Therefore, you should configure the RabbitMQ OAuth client in the Authorization Server so that it does not require `client_secret`.
+Because RabbitMQ is a single-page web application, it cannot safely store credentials such as the `client_id` and `client_secret` required by RabbitMQ to authenticate with the authorization server in order to get a token for the end-user.
+Therefore, you should configure the RabbitMQ OAuth client in the authorization server so that it does not require `client_secret`.
 This type of OAuth clients/applications are known as **public** or **non-confidential**.
 In UAA they are configured as `allowpublic: true`.

-Nevertheless, should your Authorization Server require a `client_secret` , you can configure it via `management.oauth_client_secret`.
+Nevertheless, should your authorization server require a `client_secret` , you can configure it via `management.oauth_client_secret`.

 ### Service-Provider initiated logon